-2017 has been nothing short of a venti sized espresso of executive orders and government tyranny against women, schools, non-millionares and U.S. immigrants.
-Fortunately, Twitter to reminds all of us social media users, including brands, how happy we can be that equal pay day is trending and it’s wonderful idea.
-Great.
+This year has been nothing short of a venti-sized espresso of tyranny against women, schools, the poor and immigrants.
+Fortunately, Twitter reminds all of us social media users, through its “trending topics,” about how happy we can be that equal pay day is celebrated once a year and it’s wonderful.
+Thanks, Twitter!
+[Inserts Kanye quote]

-So then why isn’t America doing it?
-The Washington Post found that women earn slightly over 3/4 of what men earn and Forbes found that that is the case for doing the same job….
+I’m going to let you finish but…. why isn’t America doing it?
+The Washington Post found that women earn slightly over 3/4 of what men earn and Forbes found that that’s the case for doing the same job….
 AS OF 2016.
-Like literally a year ago almost to date.
-Pretty tragic and seemingly an advantage for a half-hearted publicity stunt.
-Sure – draw attention to the problem, but are you going to prevent it from being a 2017 or 2018 recurring statistic?
+In my opinion, it seems like an opportunity for a half-hearted publicity stunt, for brands and outlets to hashtag #equalpayday in an effort to draw attention to the problem, but how are you going to prevent it from being a 2017 or 2018 recurring statistic?

-Audi says no it isn’t.
-During this year’s Super Bowl, the auto manufacturer seized an opportunity to make a national commitment to give equal pay for equal work.
-Airing this basic-rights commercial in an era of tense political climate, is a big deal.
-The goal of this commercial isn’t to have women flock to Audi for a job, but to encourage other companies to step the hell up, and of course, to let women whom may be luxury car hunting know – “we got your back, ladies,” cough cough.
-Audi made a declaration that it doesn’t need government inspired change, it’s making a public promise to change – brilliant.
-And being that this wasn’t unveiled on out-of-nowhere social media holiday, equal pay day, I feel it was a good moment to encourage a mass audience of over 111 million viewers, to think about who the women are in their families and be active in their professional advancement one way or another.
+This commercial isn’t to have women flock to Audi for a job, but to encourage other companies to step the hell up, and of course to inform women who may be interested in luxury car hunting know – “we got your back, ladies,” cough cough.
+Audi declared it doesn’t need the government to be inspired to change, it made a public promise to – brilliant.
+Being that Audi didn’t unveil this on an out-of-nowhere social media holiday, but more so on a national platform, makes it an impactful moment to encourage a mass audience of over 111 million viewers, to think about who the women are in their families and be active in their professional advancement one way or another.